ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ![pic](1.PNG)

 ### From the Nmap scan we can see that port 80 is open.
-Open a web browser and navigate the Summit Card Union Website.
+Open a web browser and Investigate the Summit Card Union Website for any potential vulnerabilities.

 ![pic](2.PNG)